smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 to prevent duplicate jobs from running.

 :::note
-Depending on the version of the OpCon that is being used, it may be necessary to request a patch to the SAM module for older versions of OpCon, in order to implement the logic that applies the \"Allow Multi-Instance\" box to the control of Queued Jobs.
+Depending on the version of the OpCon that is being used, it may be necessary to request a patch to the SAM module for older versions of OpCon, in order to implement the logic that applies the "Allow Multi-Instance" box to the control of Queued Jobs.
 :::

-When duplicate jobs are allowed to run at the same time, the OpCon schedule will show the jobs with the first job having only the original job name, while any duplicate jobs will be assigned a name that includes the original job name text plus a \$ sign and a sequence number.
+When duplicate jobs are allowed to run at the same time, the OpCon schedule will show the jobs with the first job having only the original job name, while any duplicate jobs will be assigned a name that includes the original job name text plus a $ sign and a sequence number.
 For
 example:

 - QJOBNAME
-- QJOBNAME\$0001
+- QJOBNAME$0001
-- QJOBNAME\$0002
+- QJOBNAME$0002

 Remember, though, that if the same job is started after all the previous duplicate jobs have ended, then the new job will simply replace the